Manifesto

 ~3 people or fewer maintain most critical projects

-What I do here
+What we do here

 The name